ankita34359/Complete-JavaScript/03_Lecture: Primitives and Objects/03_Notes.md

 - Primitives are the building blocks of data in JavaScript, simple and immutable.

 - Objects are versatile and allow us to model complex real-world entities in our programs.

+Understanding these differences will help you write better JavaScript code as you continue learning.